Kiminjo/Technology-forecasting-using-GNN/README.md

 - 23,017 repositories contain related keywords such as 'self-driving car' or 'autonomous drivig'

-- 3.2% repositories are owned by 'organization' not 'user'. n this study, only repositories owned by these 'organizations' are dealt with.
+- 3.2% repositories are owned by 'organization' not 'user'.
+In this study, only repositories owned by these 'organizations' are dealt with.

 - 385 repositories remained after filtering by 'contributor conts', 'stargazer couns' and 'forker counts'.
 They are finally used in experiments.
 <br></br>